mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Another class of vessel, the battle tender, carries fighters, though these are not its main striking arm.
-That distinction goes to a squadron (3–5 usually) of ‘battle riders’.
+That distinction goes to a squadron (3–5 usually) of 'battle riders'.
 These are non–Jump capable warships which do not need to devote space to Jump drives or fuel and so can carry the same weapons fit as a battleship on a much smaller hull.